shaisachs/shaisachs.github.io/_posts/2018-12-28-changing-your-company-from-the-inside-out.md

 ---
 layout: bookreview
-title: Changing Your Company from the Inside Out: A Guide for Social Intrapreneurs
+title: Changing Your Company from the Inside Out
 date: 2018-12-28 13:00
 bookstarted: 2018-11-25
 bookfinished: 2018-12-28